-There are several business accounts to choose from with NatWest.
+There are 4 business accounts to choose from with NatWest.
 The bank offers a straightforward business account for those that have been trading for over a year with a turnover below £1, million or have a turnover above £1 million and have been trading for less than a year.
 NatWest also offers a free mobile account for sole traders or limited companies with up to two owners and a balance of up to £100,000, a start-up account for those trading for less than a year with a turnover of less than £1 million, and a community account for not-for-profit organisations.

 NatWest was ranked 7th out of 18 current account providers in our independent 2023 customer satisfaction survey.
 Its users gave the brand 4.5 out of 5 stars and 82% said they’d recommend the current account service.
 Users highlighted the bank’s reliability and its easy-to-use smartphone app.
 Here’s what some of those NatWest customers had to say in our survey:

 “Had an account for 20 years and they’ve always been reliable.”

 “It’s a current account that just simply works and I have no problems with it.
 Excellent mobile app and online banking.”